 The Academic Review Committee will act upon the student's appeal within five (5) school days of the filing of the appeal.
 Students are encouraged to continue attending class(es) until the appeal decision has been rendered.
-If the appeal is successful, the student will remain on Academic Probation and be placed on FA Probation and will be required to agree to and sign an academic improvement plan-a plan which states what the student will do which will enable him or her to regain SAP, if possible, by the next evaluation point.
+If the appeal is successful, the student will remain on Academic Probation and be placed on FA Probation and will be required to agree to and sign an academic improvement plan-a plan that states specific steps to be taken that will enable the student to to regain SAP by the next evaluation point, if possible.